 Did your dogs get into a little meet-n-greet with a skunk?
 Or is the goat manger smelling a little funky?
 Try sprinkling a little ash on the problem.

 As I mentioned above, wood ash is alkaline, which means it helps absorb odors and neutralizes them.

-Get a little creative and add some essential oils to your wood ash and keep in a shaker to use when the smell gets to be overwhelming.
+Get a little creative and add some essential oils to your ash and keep it in a shaker to use when the smell gets to be overwhelming.

 #6 Deter Pest